gitKrystan/2025-emberfest/slides.md

 <!--
 I put this logic in utility functions because I use it in multiple places.

-(click) It uses the store's `cache.patch()` method to surgically update the cached documents.
+* It uses the store's `cache.patch()` method to surgically update the cached documents.
-In the case of `patchCacheTodoCompleted` we add the todo to the completed list (click) and remove it from the active list.
+In the case of `patchCacheTodoCompleted` we add the todo to the completed list
+* and remove it from the active list.
-(click) and we invalidate all queries with the 'todo-count' tag to force a refetch as these requests are inexpensive.
+* and we invalidate all queries with the 'todo-count' tag to force a refetch as these requests are inexpensive.

 NOTE: We don't need to patch the caches because we're using optimistic updates.
 This is because we're updating the `completed` attribute used in the filter, which WarpDrive can't predict.
 -->